How To Clean Mold Out Of a Car: Beginner’s Guide

 3. Commercial Mold Removers

 There are several commercial mold removers available on the market.
-I suggest using Star Brite Professional Mold & Mildew Stain Remover (check price now).
+I suggest using Star Brite Professional Mold & Mildew Stain Remover (check above).

 Always ensure good ventilation when using commercial products and use them according to the manufacturer’s recommendations.